GhazalADel/SMS-Panel/README.md

 # SMS Panel Project

 The SMS Panel Project is a simple and efficient platform for managing and sending SMS messages, built with Golang using GORM and the Echo web framework.
-This project allows users to register, log in, manage phone books and phone numbers, and send SMS messages to individuals or groups.
+This project allows users to register, log in, manage phone books and phone numbers, and send SMS messages to individuals or groups..

 ## Features